StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Main results

 \begin{theorem}[Curse of memory in SSMs] Assume $\mathbf{H}$ is a sequence of bounded, causal, continuous, regular and time-homogeneous functionals on $\mathcal{X}$ with decaying memory.
 Suppose there exists a sequence of state-space models $\{\widehat{\mathbf{H}}(\cdot, \theta_m)\}_{m=1}^{\infty}$ $\beta_0$-stably approximating $\mathbf{H}$ in the norm defined in \cref{eq:Sobolev_norm}.
 Assume the model weights are uniformly bounded: $\theta_{\max} := \sup_m |\theta_{m}|_2 < \infty$.
 Then the memory function $\mathcal{M}(\mathbf{H})(t)$ of the target decays exponentially:

+Here $d$ is the dimension of input sequences.
+When generalized to multi-layer cases, the memory function bound induced from $\ell$-layer SSM is: For some polynomial $P(t)$ with degree at most $l-1$

 \end{theorem} The proof of \cref{thm:com_ssm} is provided in \cref{subsec:proof_for_com}.
-The stability boundary is discussed in \cref{remark:stability_boundary}.
-Compared with previous results~\citep{li2020.CurseMemoryRecurrent,wang2023inverse}, the main proof difference comes from \cref{lemma:decaying_v} as the activation is in the readout $y_t = c^\top \sigma(h_t)$.
+The (continuous-time) stability boundary (discussed in \cref{remark:stability_boundary}) for $\Lambda$ in state-space models (\cref{eq:2}) is $\max_{i \in [m]}\lambda_i(\Lambda) < 0$.
+This boundary comes from the stabiltiy criterion for linear time-invariant system.
+Compared with previous results~\citep{li2020.CurseMemoryRecurrent,wang2023.InverseApproximationTheory}, the main proof difference comes from \cref{lemma:decaying_v} as the activation is in the readout $y_t = c^\top \sigma(h_t)$.
 Our results provide a more accurate characterization of memory decay, in contrast to previous works that only offer qualitative estimates.
 A consequence of \cref{thm:com_ssm} is that if the target exhibits a non-exponential decay (e.g., polynomial decay), the recurrent weights converge to a stability boundary, thereby making the approximation unstable.
 Finding optimal weights can become challenging with gradient-based optimization methods, as the optimization process tends to become unstable with the increase of model size.
 The numerical verification is presented in \cref{fig:CoM_SSM} (a).
 The lines intersect and the intersections points shift towards the 0, suggesting that the stable radius $\beta_0$ does not exist.
 Therefore SSMs without reparameterization cannot stably approximate targets with polynomial decaying memory.